Winch ropes are made from Ultra High Molecular Polyethylene (UHMWPE) and made as a single braid with a long pitch.

 The winch ropes are made with a long pitch to keep the fibre orientation as close to straight as possible while still being able to be spliced.

-Brummel splices are recommended and instructions how to do a Brummel splice are included in the web site.
+Brummel splices are recommended and instructions how to do a Brummel splice are included here.
+Just click the link here to learn about Brummel Splicing.

-Winch ropes strands are twisted with minimum twist. a compromise between durability and low stretch.
-Once again the low twist keeps the fibre orientation as close to straight as possible.
+Winch ropes strands are twisted with minimum twist (a compromise between durability and low stretch).
+Using low twist keeps the fibre orientation as close to straight as possible.

 Testing of Winch Ropes